slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Where does it end?
 It doesn’t.
 At least not until you decide it does.
 Because the only way to truly benefit from self-improvement is to one day arrive at a place where you no longer need it.
 Like a cast for a broken arm.
 Or a bandage for a deep cut.
 You put it on, let it heal you.
 And then you take it off and move on with your life.

-The 80/20 Principle states that 80% of the output or results will come from 20% of the input or action.

-> *'Growth for growth’s sake is the ideology of the cancer cell.' -- Edward Abbey*
+> *'Growth for growth’s sake is the ideology of the cancer cell.' -- Edward Abbey* -->

-Enough is the opposite of hunger.
-The counter to paranoia.
-The antidote to anxiety.

-Exponential growth devours and corrupts.
-There is no higher God in Silicon Valley than growth.
-No sacrifice too big for its craving altar.
-As long as you keep your curve exponential, all your sins will be forgotten at the exit.

-Disease of More.
--->